Unboxed-Software/solana-course/content/movie-review-pt1.md

 }
 ```

-For simple programs where there is only one or two instructions to execute, it’s fine to write the logic inside the match statement.
+For simple programs where there are only one or two instructions to execute, it’s fine to write the logic inside the match statement.
 For programs with many different possible instructions to match against, it’s much easier to read/understand if the logic is executed in a separate function that’s called in the match statement.
 As you can see, we are following the latter practice here by making a call to a function called `do_something` that will execute some more logic.

 When it’s time to write logic code, you are generally going to want access to the accounts passed in with the transaction.
 Right now, the `accounts` variable is an array of `AccountInfos`.
 Remember that all accounts necessary for Solana programs must be provided as input and in the order that they are expected.
 Because of this, as developers we do not need to worry about writing generic code to handle all situations - if something in the `accounts` array is not what’s expected we can just return an error.